Which philosopher proposed that nerve pathways allowed for reflex... | Study Prep in Pearson+

 1

-Understand the historical context of the question: it asks about the philosopher who proposed that nerve pathways allowed for reflexes, which relates to early ideas about the nervous system and how the body responds to stimuli.
+Understand the historical context of the question: it asks which philosopher proposed that nerve pathways allowed for reflexes, a concept related to early neuroscience and psychology.

-Recall that René Descartes was a 17th-century philosopher who made significant contributions to the understanding of the mind-body connection and proposed mechanistic explanations for bodily functions, including reflexes.
+Recall that René Descartes is known for his work on the mind-body connection and proposed that reflexes occur through mechanical processes involving nerve pathways.

-Recognize that Descartes suggested that reflexes occur through the movement of 'animal spirits' in the nerves, which was an early attempt to explain how sensory input could lead to automatic motor responses without conscious thought.
+Recognize that John Locke focused on empiricism and knowledge acquisition, William James on functionalism and psychology as a science, and Sigmund Freud on psychoanalysis, none of whom specifically proposed nerve pathways for reflexes.

 Watch next